 9. Reach Their Goal

-Maybe honoring a loved one looks like learning to play their favorite piano piece, taking a hike they enjoyed, or traveling to a place they enjoyed or wanted to go.
+Maybe honoring a loved one looks like learning to play their favorite piano piece, taking a hike they enjoyed or traveling to a place they enjoyed or wanted to go.
 It can be cathartic and healing to pay tribute to those who have gone before by doing something in their name.

-I love the idea of gathering with friends and family to have a communal experience celebrating a life well lived.
+I love the idea of gathering with friends and family to have a communal experience celebrating a life well-lived.

 10. Express It

-Remembering a loved one could take the form of expressing your thoughts and feelings through various forms such as poetry, music, writing a vignette or memory, dance, drawing, sculpture, paint, the possibilities are limitless.
+Remembering a loved one could take the form of expressing your thoughts and feelings through various forms such as poetry, music, writing a vignette or memory, dance, drawing, sculpture, and paint, the possibilities are limitless.

 It can be healing to appreciate what was lost by creating something new and beautiful.
 Journaling proved to be my saving grace when I lost a loved one a few years ago.
 Processing my feelings through writing proved invaluable in my healing journey.